Artur Augusto da Silva: Early life and education

+Career

-He licensed in law in 1938.
-He visited Angola in 1939 where he worked with the Secretary of the Governor General.
+He was licensed in law in 1938.
+He visited Angola in 1939 where he worked with the secretary of the governor general.
 Between 1941 and 1949, he was an advocate in Lisbon, in Alcobaça and Porto de Mós.

 In October 1945, he took part in democratic groups to create the "United Democratic Movement" which Salazar made it illegal in 1947.

 In 1949, he cited several documents by PIDE related to individual suspects that related to the Communist Party and with a violent repression in the elections of Norton de Matos, partly on Portuguese Guinea, notary and substitute of Delegation of the Procurator of the Republic.
 He was also member of Central Studies in Guinea, along with Amílcar Cabral who was a great friend.

 He visited some African countries, collected elements and served as a writer later on, within the books "Os Usos e Costumes Jurídicos dos Fulas" (Uses of Customs Among the Fulas).

-One of its civic commitments in which was more committed to defend political prisoners.
-He was defender of 61 trials and 23 defendants and had two convictions.
+One of its civic commitments was more commitment to defend political prisoners.
+He was the defender of 61 trials and 23 defendants and had two convictions.

 In 1966, already in full struggle for the liberation of Portuguese Guinea, he was arrested by PIDE at Lisbon Airport.
 Later on, with the intervention of Marcelo Caetano and other responsible politicians, although they disagreed with its political ideas and admired him as a man of character, he was free, prohibited himself to return to Lesser Guinea, he became resident of Lisbon again.

 Along with Marcelo Caetano in 1967, he was invited to work as an advocate in the Great Security Company.
 Together with Adriano Moreira invited to teach at Ciências Ultramarinas which he refused.

 A year after Portuguese Guinea declared independence and became Guinea-Bissau in 1976, he was invited by the former president Luís Cabral to work as a judge in the Supreme Court.
 He also taught Customary Law at Escola de Direito de Bissau (Bissau Law School).

+Death

 He died in Bissau, Guinea-Bissau on 11 July 1983.